 Chronic, high-dose aspirin intake showed an inhibition of the terminal differentiation of dendritic cells.
 This can be observed by the suppressed levels of CD83 and the secreted p40 unit of IL-12, which are markers of mature dendritic cells.

 Analgesic effects of aspirin were found in primary and secondary somatosensory cortices and anterior parts of the anterior cingulate cortex; whereas, the antihyperalgesic effects were mainly detected in the primary somatosensory area, parietal association cortices, and anterior parts of the anterior cingulate cortex.
-Aspirin showed attenuation of glutamate, which may play a role in its neuroprotective effect.
+Aspirin showed an attenuation of glutamate, which may play a role in its neuroprotective effect.

 Protective effects of aspirin on tumors and inflammation may be demonstrated by inhibiting mTOR, which leads to an inhibitory effect on tumor angiogenesis.
 Also, it is metabolized to salicylic acid which binds to human high mobility group box1 (HMGB1), which is an inflammatory molecule.